2i2c-org/incident-reports/README.md

 3. **MyST builds** Markdown → HTML website
 4. **GitHub Pages** hosts the site

+## Who is responsible for this repository

+- The Product and Services team is responsible for the content in the incident reports, and for adding new ones to this repository.
+- The Marketing team is responsible for the code and infrastructure that generates a MyST site from these PDFs.

 ---

 Built with [MyST](https://mystmd.org) • Maintained by [2i2c](https://2i2c.org)